Our Mission & Vision

 As the LDA:

-- We form, send, and nurture communities of deaconesses and deacons in a Lutheran context to serve in all walks of life.
+- We form, send, and nurture diaconal communities in a Lutheran context to serve in all walks of life.

 - We value ecumenism in our Christian call to serve.